ipiyushvaghela/IntelImageClassification/README.md

 ![App Screenshot](https://github.com/ipiyushvaghela/static/blob/main/IntelImgClass_readme.jpeg?raw=true)

 ## Info about other folders
-1. Folder named `BestPerformingModels` contains 3 models you can try it if you want.
+1. Folder named `BestPerformingModels` contains download file from which you can download 3 model which has .h5 extension and put that model in `BestPerformingModels` and that used in `app.py` file.
 2. Folder named `ModelBuildingIPYNBs` contains IPYNB files in which all the code is present, by using those IPYNBs our models are created, you can customize the code according to your need.

 ## Contact